-The camp was established between 1948-1950 for refugees from northern Palestine on 0.15 square kilometers in and around army barracks constructed by the Allied Forces during World War II.
-The refugees found shelter in the barracks which they modified as best they could to provide some privacy and to accommodate the needs of their growing families.
+It was established between 1948 and 1950 for refugees from northern Palestine on 0.15 square kilometers in and around army barracks constructed by the Allied Forces during World War II.
+The refugees found shelter in the barracks, which they modified as best they could to provide minimal privacy and to accommodate the needs of their growing families.

 While UNRWA has been able to make essential improvements and maintenance to the barracks, the housing situation in Neirab remains deplorable.
-Poor shelters and poor construction of the barracks result in scorching temperatures in summer and freezing conditions in winter.
+Poor and old shelters result in scorching temperatures in summer and freezing conditions in winter.
 Water leakage and rodent infestation also remain a problem for the refugees.

 - Six double-shift schools in three buildings